Massachusetts court blocks gig worker ballot measure backed by Uber, Lyft | Law-Order

 Massachusetts court blocks gig worker ballot measure backed by Uber, Lyft

-Massachusetts' top court on Tuesday blocked a bid to ask voters whether app-based ride-share and delivery drivers should be treated as independent contractors rather than employees, in a setback for companies like Uber Technologies Inc and Lyft Inc. The unanimous decision by the Massachusetts Supreme Judicial Court marked a victory for labor activists who sued and argued the ballot measure proposal contained loopholes that would create a sub-minimum wage for drivers for the companies.
+In a statement, Healey said she would keep fighting to ensure they have "the same rights as all other employees."
+The industry-backed proposal called for establishing an earnings floor equal to 120% of the state minimum wage for over 200,000 app-based drivers for companies like Uber, Lyft, Instacart and DoorDash Inc, or $18 an hour in 2023, before tips.

-The court said a ballot question that a coalition of app-based service providers hoped to put before voters in November went too far by including an unrelated proposal that would limit their liability for accidents by their drivers.
-Justice Scott Kafker wrote that by including an unrelated proposal "buried in obscure language," the measure went beyond defining the relationship between app-based drivers and the companies.
+Massachusetts' top court on Tuesday rejected a bid to ask voters whether app-based ride-share and delivery drivers should be treated as independent contractors rather than employees, in a setback for companies like Uber Technologies Inc and Lyft Inc. The Massachusetts Supreme Judicial Court's unanimous decision was a victory for labor activists who fought to prevent a measure from appearing on the November ballot that they said contained loopholes that would create a sub-minimum wage for the drivers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)